 Seeley set to propel Sutter’s CPMC into next phase of growth, access and clinical excellence

-SAN FRANCISCO (May 27, 2025) – Sutter Health today announced Hollie Seeley as the new Chief Executive Officer of Sutter’s California Pacific Medical Center (Sutter’s CPMC), one of San Francisco’s leading tertiary and quaternary care hospitals.
+SAN FRANCISCO – Sutter Health today announced Hollie Seeley as the new CEO of Sutter’s California Pacific Medical Center, one of San Francisco’s leading tertiary and quaternary care hospitals.
 Seeley, an accomplished healthcare executive with deep operational and clinical experience, will begin her new role on June 9, 2025.

 Seeley brings more than 30 years of healthcare experience to CPMC, including nearly two decades as a registered nurse and a strong track record of hospital leadership.
 Most recently, she served as CEO of Sutter Medical Center, Sacramento, where she led major clinical expansion and operational growth while achieving industry-leading performance in employee engagement, patient satisfaction and safety.